puppetlabs-toy-chest/puppet-quest-guide/quests/control_repository.md

 Though it is possible to use other SCM tools with Puppet, this quest focuses on Git.
 Learning to use Git effectively can be an undertaking in itself.
-This quest will provide all the git commands necessary to complete the included tasks, but it is not focused on teaching Git itself.
+This quest will provide all the Git commands necessary to complete the included tasks, but it is not focused on teaching Git itself.

-The git workflow included here is intended only as a working example; if Git or another SCM tool is already implemented in your organization, there may be established practices that differ from the workflow outlined here.
+The Git workflow included here is intended only as a working example; if Git or another SCM tool is already implemented in your organization, there may be established practices that differ from the workflow outlined here.

-If you would like to learn git or brush up on your skills before continuing, the *additional resources* section at the end of this quest includes links to several options.
+If you would like to learn Git or brush up on your skills before continuing, the *additional resources* section at the end of this quest includes links to several options.